minimice/file-download-protector-app/README.md

 # file-download-protector-app
-Protects file downloads by only allowing against a whitelist of emails
+Protects file downloads by only allowing against a whitelist of email addresses.